viorble/Lecture-Data-Structure/ch05_dynamic_arrays.md

 # Dynamic Arrays
 - Dynamic arrays are implemented upon static arrays
 - That’s natural that we have to pay the cost of resizing the array from time to time.
-- The key to dynamic arrays is the strategy we use to <span class="blue-text">grow and shrink the underlying static arrays</span>.
+- The key to dynamic arrays is to find a strategy using to <span class="blue-text">grow and shrink the underlying static arrays</span>.

 # How to Grow Array Size
 - When should we resize the array?
+  - Already full
+  - Near full
 - How much larger should the new array be?
+  - Grow by one element
+  - Grow by X elements
+  - Double the size
 - What should we do when we delete elements?
 Should we shrink the array as well?
+  - Halve on delete
+  - Smarter shrinking

 # Approaches to Grow Array
 A comparison of the number of assignments for strategies to insert 100 elements into a